 The proposed architecture is based on one of the three widely used VBSME architectures - the Propagate Partial SAD [1] [8], SAD Tree [7], and the Parallel Sub-Tree [6].
 The Propagate Partial SAD architecture was selected due to its unique blend of efficiency and scalability.
-While the SAD Tree architecture has the highest performance amongst the three [7], it, however, requires the support of a complex array of shifting registers that must have the capability of shifting in both horizontal and vertical directions.
+While the SAD Tree architecture has the highest performance amongst the three [7], it requires the support of a complex array of shifting registers that must have the capability of shifting in both horizontal and vertical directions.
 This array, while efficient to implement in ASICs, consumes a large amount of FPGA resources.
-On the other hand the Parallel Sub-Tree architecture is the most compact design amongst the three.
+The Parallel Sub-Tree architecture, on the other hand, is the most compact design amongst the three.
 The architecture, however, inherently does not scale well for high performance applications [6].

 As proposed in [1] and [8], the Propagate Partial SAD architecture processes a single group of 16 reference blocks at a time.
 Our design enhances the original design by allowing it to be scaled to process several groups of 16 reference blocks simultaneously.
-These groups are selected in a manner that shares a large amount of their reference pixels.
+These groups share a large amount of their reference pixels.
 This sharing minimizes the increase in memory bandwidth as the design scales and makes high performance FPGA-based design feasible.

-The remainder of this paper is organized as follows: Section 2 introduces the general Motion Estimation algorithm and the Propagate Partial SAD architecture, Section 3 presents the scalable VBSME architecture, Section 4 evaluates its performance, and section 5 concludes.
+The remainder of this paper is organized as follows: Section 2 introduces the general Motion Estimation algorithm and the Propagate Partial SAD architecture, Section 3 presents the scalable VBSME architecture, Section 4 describes the corresponding memory architecture, Section 5 evaluates the system performance, and Section 6 concludes.